kidculli/SpendingTrackerRacket/README.md

 What exactly will you produce at the end of the project?
 A piece of software, yes, but what will it do?
 Here are some questions to think about (and answer depending on your application).

-Will it run on some data, like batch mode?
-Will you present some analytical results of the processing?
-How can it be re-run on different source data?

-Will it be interactive?
-Can you show it working?
-This project involves a live demo, so interactivity is good.
+It will extract data from html.
+The program will extract the data, and use it to graph the amount of rain by the amount of power produced.
+If I have time, later I will add extra features to allow the user to add new data to graph.
+Right now, it is not intended to be interactive.
+It will be shown to work when the user gets a graph.
+Right now, some of the lists can be shown.

-### Evaluation of Results
-How will you know if you are successful?
+### Evaluation of Result How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.

 ## Architecture Diagram